Albanians

 The most famous among them is Mother Teresa, an ethnic Albanian born in Skopje, North Macedonia, who dedicated her life to humanitarian work and was awarded the Nobel Peace Prize for her efforts.

-Aside from Mother Teresa, there are several other notable individuals of Albanian origin who have gained recognition in various fields.
+Aside from Mother Teresa, several other notable people of Albanian origin have gained recognition in various fields.
 Here are some famous Albanians:

 “Të dua” means “I love you” in Albanian

-In addition to that, Albanian is an Indo-European language spoken by the Albanians in the Balkans.
-Also the Albanian diaspora in the Americas, Europe, and Oceania.
+The Albanian language is also an Indo-European language spoken by the Albanians in the Balkans.
+In addition, there is an Albanian diaspora in the Americas, Europe, and Oceania.

 But with about 8 million speakers, it comprises an independent branch within the Indo-European languages and is not closely related to any other Indo-European language.
 The Albanian language is the official language of Albania and Kosovo and is co-official in North Macedonia.